7 U.S. Stocks to Buy on Coronavirus Weakness

 But, this pressure won’t last forever.

 As noted, the situations in China and South Korea have vastly improved.
-In those countries, Nike’s stores are open and operating at normal hours.
+In those countries, Nike’s stores are open and operating at normal hours with healthy traffic.
 Strength in those economies will help offset weakness elsewhere across the world during April and May.

 By summer 2019, other countries will be where China and South Korea are today.
 Quarantining will end.
 Consumers will shop again.
 Nike will re-open stores.
 Everything will get back to normal, and Nike’s growth trajectory will resume at a healthy pace.